Background pattern

 • your weight

-The usual dose is 2-4mg per kg of body weight for adults and for children and adolescents between 2-17years.
-A dose of 16mg/kg may be used in adults if urgent recovery of muscle relaxation is needed.
+The usual dose is 2-4 mg per kg of body weight for adults and for children and adolescents between 2-17 years.
+A dose of 16 mg/kg may be used in adults if urgent recovery of muscle relaxation is needed.

-How Sugammadex Qilu is Administered
+How Sugammadex Qilu is given

 If you are given more Sugammadex Qilu than recommended

-Since your anesthesiologist will be closely monitoring the situation, it is unlikely that you will be given
+Since your anesthesiologist will be carefully monitoring the situation, it is unlikely that you will be given too much Sugammadex Qilu.
+But even if this happens, it is unlikely to cause any problems.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 • Cough